Frequently asked questions

 What do you mean by 'farming for nature'?

-Farming these days is often associated with the destruction of the environment but farmers Hannah and Sean, want to show that both farming and nature can work together in harmony.
+Farming these days is often associated with the destruction of the environment but we want to show that both farming and nature can work together in harmony.

-Between the farms, there are three wildlife ponds, 1,000 oak trees, over 10 km of hedging, two hectares of wild bird cover, ten hectares of wetland reserved for birds and wildlife, five native Irish beehives, two Barn Owl boxes, two Kestrel boxes, two Swift boxes and one Otter Holt.
+We have built three wildlife ponds, planted 1,000 oak trees, and have hedging around each field, eight acres of wetland reserved for birds and wildlife, five native Irish beehives, two Barn Owl boxes, two Kestrel boxes, two Swift boxes and one Otter Holt.
 They also have lots of future plans and every year come up with new ways to support the local ecology.
-They actively want to take on the fight against nature and biodiversity loss and make sure that the farms are part of the solution to the current crisis facing our climate and natural world.
+We actively want to take on the fight against nature and biodiversity loss and make sure that the farms are part of the solution to the current crisis facing our climate and natural world.

-When can I collect delicious organic raw milk from the farm?
+When can I collect delicious raw milk from the farm?

 Our address is: